okeefm/s3g/doc/gcode_protocol.markdown

     Clear Existing Flag = True
     Last In Group Flag= True
     Wait For Button Flag= False

-## M71 - Display message on machine and wait for button press
-Instruct the machine to display a message on it's interface LCD and wait for a button to be pressed.

-Registers

-    P: Time to display message for (TODO: Units?)
-    comment: Message to display

-S3g Output

-    DisplayMessage(row, col, message, timeout, clear existing flag, last in group flag, wait for button flag)

-Parameters

-    Row = 0
-    Col = 0
-    Message = Comment
-    Timeout = 0
-    Clear Existing Flag = True
-    Last In Group Flag= True
-    Wait For Button Flag= True

 ## M72 - Play a tone or song
 Instruct the machine to play a preset song.
 Acceptable song IDs are machine specific.